 Help protect your business from sharp practice by registering your business name as a trade mark, is the message from Which?
-Trusted trader, KJM Group Limited after it fell foul of competitor’s misleading advertising campaign.
+Trusted trader, KJM Group Limited after it fell foul of a competitor’s misleading advertising campaign.

 Google ads are the paid-for adverts that appear at the top or side of your search in Google.
 When used properly, they are an entirely legal and above board way to advertise, and many companies use them.
 However, in this instance, a third party chose to use KJM’s name in what appeared to be an attempt to trade on the company’s positive brand reputation.

 The Andover-based home improvement specialist was targeted by a competitor business, registered to an address in London.
-The competitor business ran a series of Google ads in April 2017 using the KJM’s name in the header plus a link to the competitor’s website, like this: ‘KJM Windows – Top Quality Windows and Doors – competitorwebsite.com’.
+The competitor business ran a series of Google ads in April 2017 using KJM’s name in the header plus a link to the competitor’s website, like this: ‘KJM Windows – Top Quality Windows and Doors – competitorwebsite.com’.

 Mark Pearce, managing director of KJM Group Limited, said: ‘The ads placed by the competitor could, in our opinion, could be very easily mistaken by homeowners for ads placed by us.
 The use of ‘KJM’ in the strapline of the ad means it’s not unreasonable to suggest that someone could click on it believing they were being directed to our own website, when in fact they were being completely re-directed to a competitor’s site.’